yoav-klein/kubernetes/kthw/README.md

 #### What happens on error?
 We divide the commands into "positive" and "negative".

+On the agent side:
-For the positive commands, once we encounter an error, we'll try stop execution, trying to undo any side-effects done until that point, leaving a clean state.
+For the positive commands, once we encounter an error, we stop execution, trying to undo any side-effects done until that point, leaving a well-defined state.
 For the negative commands, we'll inform the user about the error, and if there's anything else to do in this command, we'll attempt to do it anyways.

-On the manager side, once an error occurs, or a node is not ready for the command, we stop execution.
+On the manager side:
+We mentioned that for each command on the agent, we have a corresponding command on the manager that iterates over all the nodes and executes this command.
+So for the positive commands, whenever a node fails, we don't go on to the next nodes.
+For the negative commands, we go on to the next nodes, doing a best effort to do the negative command.

+For example, if we run `start`, and the second node fails, we won't go on to the third node.
+But if we run `stop`, and the second node fails, we will try to stop the third node.